richelbilderbeek/correct_cpp_scoreboard/faq.md

 git remote add upstream https://github.com/richelbilderbeek/correct_cpp_scoreboard
 ```

-Do each time you sync:
+In your fork's location, then do each time you want to sync:

 ```
 git fetch upstream